Economic Woes Feed Bear Stock Market, Recession

 The other view shows Wall Street – seating in the stock market driver’s seat – bearish, but not sold on a recession looming.

-Both may be right and wrong at the same time as recession is defined.
+Both may be right and wrong at the same time as the recession is defined.

-Being right or wrong in either view may not be important once recession officially hits and the economy and bear stock market sink further into a downtrend.
+Being right or wrong in either view may not be important once recession officially hits and the economy and bear stock market sinks further into a downtrend.